Russian attack on Ukraine

 Obligatory stockpiling of imported fuels, security stockpiling of peat and international agreements to secure fuel are key to safeguarding the security of energy supply.
 Compulsory stockpiling of imported fuels applies to coal, crude oil and other feeds used in oil refining, key oil products and natural gas.

-The National Emergency Supply Agency maintains stockpiles of imported fuels so that Finland has, on average, reserves of imported fuels for five months’ normal consumption.
+The National Emergency Supply Agency maintains stockpiles of imported fuels so that Finland has, on average, reserves of imported fuels for five months of normal consumption.

 Finland is well prepared for different kinds of crises and incidents.
-The Government and the authorities are monitoring the current situation and assessing how it will evolve.
+The Government and the authorities monitor the current situation and assess how it will evolve.
 The National Emergency Supply Agency and businesses critical for security of supply monitor the situation regularly and systematically.

-The basic level of Finland’s security of supply is good and the Russian attack on Ukraine has no immediate impact on security of supply.
+The basic level of Finland’s security of supply is good, and the Russian attack on Ukraine has no immediate impact on security of supply.
 Finland is less dependent on energy produced in Russia than many countries in Central and Southern Europe.
-Finland’s food supply largely comes from domestic raw materials.
+Finland’s food supply is largely based on domestic raw materials.

-Work to safeguard security of supply has been carried out for decades.
-Awareness of the current situation regarding security of supply provides a good basis for monitoring, communicating and cooperating in a rapidly changing situation.
+The work to ensure security of supply has been carried out for decades.
+Awareness of the current situation of security of supply provides a good basis for monitoring, communicating and cooperating in a rapidly changing situation.
 This makes it possible to react quickly, if necessary.

-National Emergency Supply Agency 1 March 2022: Topical questions and answers about security of supply
+National Emergency Supply Agency: Topical questions and answers about security of supply (updated on 9 September 2022)

 The European Union has strongly condemned Russia’s attack and has imposed severe sanctions against Russia.
 In addition to the EU, many countries, such as the United States, have imposed sanctions on Russia.
 The range of measures includes export and import restrictions, financial sanctions, freezing of assets of persons subject to sanctions, and travel and transit restrictions.